autifyhq/actions-setup-cli/README.md

 This action setup [Autify Command Line Interface (CLI)](https://github.com/autifyhq/autify-cli) so that your workflow can run `autify` command.

-The installed directly will be added to `PATH` environment variable of your workflow.
+The installed directory will be added to `PATH` environment variable of your workflow.

 ## Usage